 Every company that respects its money and time sets the focus.
 Often, however, we see that manufacturing companies put all the emphasis on production – including production facilities and machines – ignoring all the spaces where it is actually operated.
 In such cases, the office space is mostly laconic and bleak places with cheap finishing materials, bare walls, technical lighting and simple serial furniture.
 However, this is not the place where you would like to sit down for half a day, which is indirectly also causing lower productivity.

-Without significantly increasing the interior design budget, the office space can be made more vivid with slightly more lively floor and wall materials or wood decorations.
-For example, a veneer panel or a fibreboard suspended ceiling makes the room much more cozy than a conventional white modular panel, while also being quite inexpensive.
+Without significantly increasing the interior design budget, the office space can be made more vivid with a slightly more lively floor and wall materials or wood decorations.
+For example, a veneer panel or a fibreboard suspended ceiling makes the room much cosier than a conventional white modular panel, while also being quite inexpensive.
 Some luminaires could also be hanging from the ceiling rather than conventional industrial solutions.

 Staying in the box and using standard solutions year after year.